The Carlyle Club is proud to present the first-ever reactionary poster campaign.

 But I digress.
 We were talking about Facebook (or something).

-Last week (Radish 2.3) the Carlyle Club closed out our special aesthetic interlude on white culture with a selection from Alex Kurtagić’s ‘Masters of the Universe,’ a speech he delivered at a National Policy Institute conference in September 2011.
-(Radish Editor-in-Chief Karl F. Boetel tried to make it, but he got rained out.)
+Last week (Issue 13), the Carlyle Club closed out our special aesthetic interlude with a selection from Alex Kurtagić’s ‘Masters of the Universe’ speech from a National Policy Institute conference in 2011.
 Kurtagić asked: “how then do we motivate our fellow citizens to proclaim an unconventional allegiance, with all the risks this entails?”

 A winner’s image is an indispensable part of a winning formula.
 And a winning formula means acting as if.
 Acting as if we are already there.
 Which implies operating like an alternative society, offering access to a parallel universe, physical and metaphysical.
 Access to a different cosmology, a different system of symbols, a different way of understanding life.